 Previously I posted an article about Beach Camping.
 After doing so I started thinking about our adventure into camping.
 We began our journey in camping in a tent and slowly over time progressed up to camping in an RV.
 This happened because of our age and the desire to make our experiences easier and somewhat more comfortable.
-The tent we use is Wenzel Blue Ridge 7 person 2 room, 14' X 9'.
-Tents like the Blue Ridge and others can be found at the Outdoor Family Store.
-Check them out and enjoy reading about tents.

 I wanted to share with you some information that may reduce any problems you may have in considering tent camping.
 If you’re an experienced camper the information may serve as a refresher for your next outing.

 We all have different needs when considering the type of camping we do.
 Also we need to consider the type of cover that we require.
 Whether you enjoy backpacking, family Camping or any other type of camping you will need to consider weight, portability, size and comfort.
 So there are a few questions we will want to ask ourselves.

 Two to Four Backpacking?

 Rooms for up to 12 persons

 There a several styles of tent to choose from.
 Which is right for you?

 There are different styles that offer different advantages.
 Depending on your needs

 Dome Tents Offer

 Shape rounded, adds to strength and wind resistance